 AI is already being used to generate blog content in some industries.

-For example, in the financial industry, companies often use AI to generate updates on stock prices.
+Another example is in the financial industry, companies often use AI to generate updates on stock prices.

 It works because the AI support algorithms are tasked with generating simple articles that are super formulaic and because no human could react quickly enough or process enough stock positions to do the job themselves.